RetroPie/RetroPie-Docs/docs/EmulationStation.md

 ### How do I add another controller to navigate and control ES?

 Open the Main Menu by pressing ```Start``` on the original controller that you have already setup.
 Then navigate to Configure Input and press ```A``` to start.
 Now on the other controller press and hold down any button.
 This should bring up the option to setup this controller.
-When finished, navigate to the OK button on screen, then press the button that you set as ```A``` on your controller to exit.
+Just follow the on-screen directions.
+When finished, navigate to the OK button on screen, then press the button that you set as ```A``` on your recently configured controller to exit.

 ### I don't have enough buttons to finish the Configure Input screen?!